gregorybloom/resume/README.md

 **ACCOMPLISHMENTS / PROJECTS**

- - Led major drives for improvement: detection recall, signature optimization, team strategy and priority, training initiatives, documentation, script writing, prototyping the company's first neural network classification attempts
  - Wrote a thousand-plus detection signatures for hundreds of thousands of web malware files
    - Served the entire Endurance International Group space, then for the world's largest WordPress security plugin
    - Lead, trained, and documented the processes for teams that would continue this work
-   - These signatures and their style may still be the body of detection for PHP, JS malware and webspam
+   - These signatures and their style may still be the body of detection for PHP, JS malware, bash shell, and webspam
+ - Prototyped a convolutional neural network classifier for malware analysis
+   - Uses alternative source code analysis approach instead of raw binary data, employs regression training for node weighting
  - Assembled and trained multiple teams for malware identification, signature authorship, and vulnerability patching
+ - Led major drives for improvement:
+   - lead team strategy and priority
+   - conducted training initiatives
+   - maintained process and technical documentation
+   - internal tool script writing
- - Prototyped a convolutional neural network classifier for malware analysis
+   - prototyping the company's first neural network classification attempts
-   - Renders source code into AST, employs regression training for node weighting
- - Wrote JavaScript/C# videogames for fun
+ - Wrote JavaScript/C# video games for fun

 **CERTIFICATIONS**